MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/azure-ad-b2c-provider.md

 ### Additional settings in Power Pages

-The additional settings give you finer control over how users authenticate with the Azure AD B2C identity provider.
+The additional settings give you finer control over how users authenticate with the Microsoft Entra B2C identity provider.
 You don't need to set any of these values.
 They're entirely optional.

 - **Registration claims mapping​** and **Login claims mapping**: In user authentication, a *claim* is information that describes a user's identity, like an email address or date of birth.
 When you sign in to an application or a website, it creates a *token*.
 A token contains information about your identity, including any claims that are associated with it.
 Tokens are used to authenticate your identity when you access other parts of the application or site or other applications and sites that are connected to the same identity provider. *Claims mapping* is a way to change the information that's included in a token.
 It can be used to customize the information that's available to the application or site and to control access to features or data. *Registration claims mapping* modifies the claims that are emitted when you register for an application or a site. *Login claims mapping* modifies the claims that are emitted when you sign in to an application or a site.
 [Learn more about claims mapping policies](/azure/active-directory/develop/reference-claims-mapping-policy-type).

   - You don't need to enter values for these settings if you use the *email*, *first name*, or *last name* attributes.
 For other attributes, enter a list of logical name/value pairs.
 Enter them in the format `field_logical_name=jwt_attribute_name`, where `field_logical_name` is the logical name of the field in Power Pages and `jwt_attribute_name` is the attribute with the value returned from the identity provider.
-These pairs are used to map claim values (created during sign-up or sign-in and returned from Azure AD B2C) to attributes in the contact record.
+These pairs are used to map claim values (created during sign-up or sign-in and returned from Microsoft Entra B2C) to attributes in the contact record.

     For example, you use **Job Title (jobTitle)** and **Postal Code (postalCode)** as **User Attributes** in your [user flow](#create-user-flows).
 You want to update the corresponding `Contact` table fields **Job Title (jobtitle)** and **Address 1: ZIP / Postal Code (address1_postalcode)**.
 In this case, enter the claims mapping as `jobtitle=jobTitle,address1_postalcode=postalCode`.